bitwarden/sm-kubernetes/src/sm-operator/README.md

 ### Running on Kind cluster

 1. Build and push your image directly to Kind by using the Visual Studio Code Command Palette.
-Open the palette and select Tasks: Run Task and select "kind-push".
+Open the palette and select Tasks: Run Task and select "docker-build" followed by "kind-push".

 1. Deploy the Kubernetes objects to Kind by using the Visual Studio Code Command Palette.
-Open the palette and select Tasks: Run Task and select "deploy".
+Open the palette  (F1) and select Tasks: Run Task and select "deploy".

 1. Create a secret to house the Secrets Manager authentication token in the namespace where you will be creating your BitwardenSecret object: `kubectl create secret generic bw-auth-token -n some-namespace --from-literal=token="<Auth-Token-Here>"`